Our invoice templates are professional and sharp. Use them to directly invoice your clients and get paid fast.

 See our Guide to Ante-natal appointments – from 1st October 2011 certain ‘agency workers’ will be entitled to paid time off for these appointments (as Employees already are) – see our Guide to the Agency Workers Regulations here.

 Also, from 1st October 2014, prospective fathers/partners of pregnant women and intended parents in surrogacy arrangements, will have the right to take time off to attend two antenatal appointments with their partner.
 Employees do not need a minimum length of service to have this right.
 There is no legal right to paid time off and the time off to attend appointments will be for a maximum of 6.5 hours on each occasion.
 This applies to all employees and agency workers with 12 weeks service.
 ‘Fathers’ must provide reasonable notice of these appointments but there is no need (legally) to provide evidence of the appointment.
 Employers can request a written declaration from the ‘father’ stating his/her relationship to the mother and that the purpose of the time off is to attend the antenatal appointment with her.
-The Government have issues Guidance on these ante-natal appointments for employers (which we must admit we haven’t yet read) but apparently it answers the tricky questions of:
+The Government have issued Guidance on these ante-natal appointments for employers (which we must admit we haven’t yet read) but apparently it answers the tricky questions of:

 To qualify for maternity leave, a woman must tell her employer by the end of the 15th week before the expected week of childbirth (EWC):